-“Our work shows a new way forwards for studies of predator evasion: namely, the importance of quantitative and analytical approaches focusing on how behavioural acts can be strategically timed.”
+“Our work shows a new way forward for studies of predator evasion: namely, the importance of quantitative and analytical approaches focusing on how behavioral acts can be strategically timed.”

 Reference: “Post-contact immobility and half-lives that save lives” by Ana B. Sendova-Franks, Alan Worley and Nigel R. Franks, 8 July 2020, Proceedings of the Royal Society B.